eclipsesource/jsonforms-react-seed/README.md

 to set up a redux store.
 We make use of a helper function exported by JSON Forms which expects the initial state.
 If you already have an existing redux store, you'll need to import the jsonforms reducer and add it to your store.
-Please refer to TODO for how to do this.
+Please refer to [the tutorial](https://jsonforms.io/docs/tutorial) for how to do this.

 ## Setting up the store